zrythm/zrythm/doc/user/projects/saving-loading.rst

 Saving Projects
 ---------------

-Saving works as you would expect: :zbutton:`Save As...` will save the Project in a new location and :zbutton:`Save` will save the Project in the previous location.
+Saving works as you would expect: :guilabel:`Save As...` will save the Project in a new location and :guilabel:`Save` will save the Project in the previous location.

 .. note:: When saving projects, Zrythm expects you to